Better After Breakup? How Anna Faris Has Nailed the Post-Split Bounce Back

 Jesse Grant/Getty Images for Disney

-And as for the rest of it, the part where she had to mourn the end of what truly seemed to be a delightful relationship all while watchful eyes were on the hunt for any cracks in her facade, well, she had work for that.
+And as for all that came before it, the part where Faris had to mourn the end of what truly seemed to be a delightful relationship all while watchful eyes were on the hunt for any cracks in her facade, well, she had work for that.

-Rather than head straight to her couch and a pile of feel-good comedies, the kind she was most likely to be starring in, Faris reported to the Mom set, production on season five of the CBS comedy already well underway by the time she and Pratt revealed their split in matching social media statements Aug.
-6. "She just is a trooper.
+Rather than head straight to her couch and a pile of feel-good comedies, the kind she was most likely to be starring in, Faris reported to the Mom set, production on season five of the CBS comedy already well underway by the time she and Pratt revealed their split in matching social media statements in August 2017.
+"She just is a trooper.
 She comes to work with a smile on her face," costar Allison Janney shared with E!
 News at the TV Academy's Performers Peer Group Celebration event barely two weeks later.
 "She's a professional.
 I love her to death."

 In other words, her onscreen daughter wasn't exactly going over the details of the separation between takes, or even letting on that she might feel less than 100 percent.
 "She comes to work and gets the job done.
 She's great," Janney continued.
 "She's got a big smile on her face and she's getting through it."